2011 Canadian Soccer League season: Playoffs

 The top 8 teams will qualify for the 2-legged Quarter-finals with the winners advancing to the one game semi-finals to be hosted by the highest remaining seeds.

 Quarterfinals

+Toronto won the series on goals on aggregate, 8–1.

+Capital City won the series on goals on aggregate, 3–2.

+York Region won the series in a penalty shootout, 4–2.

+Serbia won the series on goals on aggregate, 8–0.